 Ethics at Hcéres

-Article L. 114-3-1 of the French Code de la recherche states that Hcéres ‘builds its action on the principles of objectivity, transparency, adversarial debate and equal treatment of the structures being evaluated.
+Article L. 114-3-1 of the French Research Code states that Hcéres ‘builds its action on the principles of objectivity, transparency, adversarial debate and equal treatment of the structures being evaluated.
 The choice of experts to carry out evaluations is guided by the principles of neutrality, scientific expertise, acknowledged by the highest international standards, balanced representation of subject areas, expertise and opinions, and the absence of conflicts of interest’.

 The Hcéres ethics officer is Pascal AIMÉ, Honorary Inspector General of Education, Sport and Research.
 He is bound by professional secrecy and can be reached out to Email, respecting full confidentiality.

-This referral only regards questions that members of the College, governance, department directors, other staff (permanent agents, scientific advisers and scientific project managers) and Hcéres experts may have concerning their individual situation or a situation unfolding within Hcéres.
+This referral only regards questions that members of the board, governance, department directors, other staff (permanent agents, scientific advisers and scientific project managers) and Hcéres experts may have concerning their individual situation or a situation unfolding within Hcéres.
 It does not, therefore, concern situations happening in institutions, entities, bodies or structures under evaluation, which fall under each institution’s ethics officer’s responsibility.